Officer Awarded Purple Heart for Injuries Sustained While Arresting Violent Suspect

 "So many people who receive the Purple Heart don’t recover from their injuries or aren’t here to receive their award," he said."We’re very lucky that Nick has fully recovered from his injuries.
 It could have been much, much worse."

-Weber is one of 30 specialists whose job is to track down hard-to-find violent offenders before they can cause harm.
+Weber is one of 30 specialists whose job is to track down hard-to-find violent inmates before they can cause harm.

-They work in specially trained Department of Corrections Community Response Units.
-The CRUs are part of the larger Community Corrections Division, which has more than 650 officers statewide supervising roughly 17,000 offenders.
+They work in specially trained Department of Corrections Community Response Units (CRU).
+The CRUs are part of the larger Community Corrections Division, which has more than 650 officers statewide supervising roughly 17,000 inmates.

-Weber works with the U.S. Marshals Service’s Pacific Northwest Violent Offender Task Force.
+Weber works with the U.S. Marshals Service’s Pacific Northwest Violent inmate Task Force.

 "We’re on target to arrest 800 people this year," said Ray Fleck, acting assistant chief of the Marshals Service’s Western District.
 "That means two to three times a day, officers are putting themselves in harm’s way."